 Jiries Saadeh is an English-qualified lawyer and Solicitor-Advocate (Higher Courts Civil Proceedings).
-He has been practising law for over 15 years and is a Partner at Fietta LLP.
+He has been practising law for nearly 20 years and is a Partner at Fietta LLP.
 Jiries also sits as a Deputy District Judge.

-The Legal 500 has consistently recognised Jiries as one of the “Next Generation” of leading public international law practitioners, describing him as “truly an exceptional talent in PIL”, “one of the most skilled lawyers around”, “among the best three of his generation – definitely a name to note” and “simply fantastic”.
+The Legal 500 has consistently recognised Jiries as one of the “Next Generation” of leading public international law practitioners, describing him as someone with “vast experience in public international law matters and investment disputes”, “truly an exceptional talent in PIL”, “one of the most skilled lawyers around”, “an absolute star of his generation, and someone in whom clients can place absolute trust”.
 Chambers UK recognises Jiries as an “Up and Coming” practitioner in both public international law and international arbitration, noting that he is “a sharp mind in the industry”, “practical and down to earth, and very nice to work with” and “among the best in his generation in the world”.
 Jiries was included in the inaugural Lawdragon Global Litigation 500 in February 2021 for his expertise in public international law.

 Jiries advises States, international organisations and commercial entities on a full spectrum of public international law matters, including State sovereignty; international humanitarian law; sovereign and diplomatic immunity; UN, EU and national sanctions regimes; boundary disputes; the protection of foreign investments; and human rights.